improving-minnesota/angular-training/labs/lab-07-factories.md

 ###### Test posting an info message
 - Locate the `TODO` near line #76 and add the following test:

+- Test posting an info message creates the expected configuration.
+  - Call the `notifications.info()` function with a message.
+  - Verify that:
+    - The message is the info message.
+    - The `type` property is 'info'.
+    - The 'showCloseButton' is set to true.
+    - The message's `id` is 'info-message'.

 ```javascript
 it('should post an info message', function () {